naomitorrisi/MSc-Cancer-Genomics-DataScience/README.md

 # MSc Cancer Genomics and Data Science

-This repository contains my coursework, notes, notebooks, figures, and scripts for the MSc Cancer Genomics and Data Science programme.
+This repository contains my coursework, notes, notebooks, figures, and scripts for the MSc Cancer Genomics and Data Science programme at Barts Cancer Institute, Queen Mary University of London.

 ---